SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Dataset Description

 \section{Dataset Description}

 This section details the two critical datasets developed for our table tennis robot system.
-These datasets support the system's two core components: the SONIC model (Spike-Oriented Neural Improvement Calibrator) focused on precise paddle-contact control and the IMPACT model (Imitation-based Motion Planning And Control Technology) focused on effective hitting strategies.
+These datasets support the system's two core components: the Fast-Slow System, focused on precise paddle-contact control, and the IMPACT model (Imitation-based Motion Planning And Control Technology), focused on effective hitting strategies.
 Below, we describe the collection processes, annotation methods, and how these datasets provide the foundation for the system's performance.